September 12 – 13

 Ages 18+ (Adults Only)

-Content Warnings: Frequently occuring use of swearing, flashing lights, and explicit music.
-Frequently occuring refrences and depictions of sexual content.
+Content Warnings: Frequently occurring use of swearing, flashing lights, and explicit music.
+Frequently occurring references and depictions of sexual content.
 Regularly occurring use of weapons.
 Mild references and depictions of drug use, violence, grief, and smoking.